Mika Reyes: Career

 Reyes was named team captain of the Philippine women's volleyball national team in May 2017.
 The team competed in the 2017 Asian Championship, and the 2017 Southeast Asian Games in Malaysia.

-With Petron Blaze Spikers, Reyes won the 2017 PSL Invitational Cup silver medal, the 2017 PSL All-Filipino Conference gold medal with the Second Best Middle Blocker award, and silver medal in the 2017 PSL Grand Prix Conference with the First Best Middle Blocker award.
+With Petron Blaze Spikers, Reyes won the 2017 PSL Invitational Cup silver medal, the 2017 PSL All-Filipino Conference gold medal with the Second Best Middle Blocker award, and silver medal in the 2017 Philippine Super Liga Grand Prix Conference with the First Best Middle Blocker award.

+Reyes has played for the Sta.
+Lucia Lady Realtors from 2020 to 2021, and now plays for the PLDT High Speed Hitters.